7

 1

 • I'd recommend looking at myths focusing on trickster figures in general - they're often read as being destabilizers, bringing justice and chaos into a previously ordered 'system'.
 Loki in particular springs to mind.
 Lokasenna may have something for you, in that it does very much bring to mind 'you think you're better than everyone else, but you are not'.
-Jun 25, 2019 at 23:05
+Commented Jun 25, 2019 at 23:05

 2 Answers 2